 With its 4-inch wingspan and vibrant black and orange pattern, the Monarch butterfly is easy to recognize in the garden.
-However, Monarch population numbers have experienced a steady and dramatic decline in the 21st century due to habitat loss and weather extremes.
+However, Monarch population numbers have experienced a steady and dramatic decline during the 21st century due to habitat loss and weather extremes.
 Every flower gardener can provide a link on the chain of life of this threatened butterfly by including plants that support the Monarch's annual reproductive cycle.

 01 of 07

 Don't mistake goldenrod as the culprit for your allergies—the plants are often confused with ragweed, which blooms at the same time as goldenrod.
 Goldenrod plants depend on pollinators such as butterflies and bees to carry off its large, heavy grains of pollen, whereas the dusty pollen of ragweed is easily dispersed by the wind.

 The flowers of ragweed aren't showy, compared to the vivid gold clusters of flowers produced by goldenrod plants.
 'Fireworks' is one of the best-behaved goldenrod selections for well-manicured gardens.